netresearch/ansible-role-raspberry-pi-monitor/README.md

-# Ansible roles for Raspberry Pi monitoring kiosk
+# Ansible role for Raspberry Pi monitoring kiosk

+This role provides a basic setup for Raspberry Pi monitor (kiosk mode).

 ## Requirements

-Ansible >= 2.7
+* Ansible >= 2.7

-Raspbian (with ssh-server enabled and key copied) >= stretch
+* Raspbian Stretch with Desktop

 ## Setting up a Raspberry Pi